Lesar-UK/brother-print/README.md

-# brother-print
+# brother-print for capacitor

-Print to a Brother label printer via the Brother SDK
+Print to a Brother label printer via the Brother SDK using Capacitor.

 ## Install